 PLEASE NOTE: While every effort will be made to give students their first four choices, this cannot be guaranteed.
 Please be assured that none of these foundation modules are prerequisites for taking the subject the following year.
-Even if a student does not study a subject as a foundation module in Year 9, she will still be able to enrol in that subject as a Year 10 student.
+Even if a student does not study a subject as a foundation module in Year 9, they can still enrol in that subject as a Year 10 student.

 Year 10 Curriculum

-- Extends herself in particular areas of talent or interest across the curriculum and beyond the classrooms
+Extends themselves in particular areas of talent or interest across the curriculum and beyond the classrooms

-- Challenges her personal, physical and spiritual strength at Year 10 camp
+Challenges their personal, physical, and spiritual strength at Year 10 camp

-- Develops a global conscience though participating in school-sponsored service programmes, and interacting with a range of faiths, cultures and international experiences.
+Develops a global conscience through participating in school-sponsored service programmes, and interacting with various faiths, cultures, and international experiences.

 Waikato Diocesan School offers a holistic education and seeks to nurture every facet of every student.
-The values, academic and life skills, and love of learning that students acquire during their time at Waikato Diocesan School will lay the foundation for a meaningful and successful life beyond school.
-Our NCEA results and sporting and cultural achievements show that our students respond positively to the many opportunities and challenges available.
+The values, academic and life skills, and love of learning students acquire at Waikato Diocesan School will lay the foundation for a meaningful and successful life beyond school.
+Our NCEA results and sporting and cultural achievements show that our students respond positively to opportunities and challenges.

 Students are taught in accordance with the internationally acclaimed New Zealand Curriculum.
-An increasingly wide range of courses is available, which is intended to give a broad general education while also providing a foundation for future specialisation.
-Within individual courses, we emphasise the importance of learning how to learn, developing independence as a learner, making cross-curricular connections and solving problems or undertaking projects in real-life contexts.
+An increasingly wide range of courses is available to give a broad general education while also providing a foundation for future specialisation.
+Within individual courses, we emphasise the importance of learning, developing independence as a learner, making cross-curricular connections, solving problems, or undertaking projects in real-life contexts.

-We provide a positive and focused learning environment within which we help students to meet their individual learning needs.
+We provide a positive and focused learning environment to help students meet their individual learning needs.
 Students can also expect to be involved in various co-curricular and extracurricular activities, which will enhance learning and help develop the personal and social aptitudes that will enable valuable contributions to the community.

 A diverse range of subjects and a committed and well-qualified staff prepare students well for tertiary education and other vocational pathways.
-NCEA provides a great degree of flexibility in course choice, requiring careful planning.
-Informed subject and course choice are important, and teachers, deans and the careers advisor provide students with clear guidance for planning a course of study relevant to future career pathways.
+NCEA provides great flexibility in course choice, requiring careful planning.
+Informed subject and course choice are important, and teachers, deans, and the careers advisor provide students with clear guidance for planning a course of study relevant to future career pathways.

 The Senior Options Guide assists students and their parents in deciding on subject choices for their senior school years.
 It is to be used in conjunction with curriculum planning sessions and, where necessary, individual interviews with the deans, careers advisor, subject teachers, or senior leadership.

 The National Certificate of Educational Achievement (NCEA) is the primary national qualification for New Zealand secondary school students.
-NCEA is recognised by employers and used for selection by universities and polytechnics, both in New Zealand and overseas.
+NCEA is recognised by employers and used for selection by universities and polytechnics in New Zealand and overseas.